 (5) Except where he is appointed to act jointly with another person or other persons, the State Administrative Tribunal shall not appoint the Public Advocate as a guardian unless there is no other person who is suitable and willing to act.

-[Section 44 amended by No. 7 of 1996 s.
+[Section 44 amended: No. 7 of 1996 s.
 36; No. 55 of 2004 s.
 466(1).]

 44A.
 Interstate arrangements for guardianship orders